spanner/radiant-taggable-extension/README.md

 is handled in a single pass.

 The exception is the `r:tag_cloud` tag: there we have to gather a list of descendant pages first.
 It's done in a fairly frugal way (by generation rather than individual) but still likely to involve several preparatory queries as well as the cloud computation.

-## Tag pages

-The **TagPage** page type is just a handy way of catching tag parameters: any path following the address of the page is taken as a slash-separated list of tags, so with a tag page at /archive/tags you can call addresses like:

-	/archive/tags/lasagne/chips/pudding

-and the right tags will be retrieved, if they exist, and made available to the page, where you can display them using the luxurious assortment of tags below.

 ## Radius tags